derek-knox/Coding-For-Designers/book/Coding for Designers/Preface.md

-Virtually all resources aimed at teaching people *about* or *how-to* code introduce the code itself too soon.
+Virtually all resources aimed at teaching people *how-to* code introduce the code itself too soon.
 In doing so, many fundamental and empowering concepts remain hidden and out of reach.
-These same resources often lack explanations of *why* a coding concept exists as it does.
-Designers are rarely considered.
-Coding for Designers is the response to this unfortunate reality.
+These resources often lack explanations of *why* a coding concept exists as it does.
+Additionally, these resources rarely consider designers directly. *Coding for Designers* is the response to this unfortunate reality.

 ## The Audience

-If you self-identify as an illustrator or graphic, visual, UI, UX, motion, or game designer, then this is for you.
+If you self-identify as an illustrator or graphic, visual, UI, UX, motion, or game designer then this is for you.
 Other non-coders will benefit too, but self-identifying designers are the focus.
-This book, the one I wish existed when I began coding, is also for an earlier time-slice of myself.
-He will not reap the benefits of its existence; you will.
+This book–the one I wish existed when I began coding–is also for an earlier time-slice of myself.
+He will not reap the benefits of its existence, but you will.

 Designers do not *need* to learn to code, but those who do will develop a valuable and powerful ability.
 In completing this book, you will gain the knowledge and a strong mental model for informing future code-related conversations and pursuits.
 Additionally–even if you never author or read code again–you'll be equipped to see digital creations through a more capable lens.